 In 2012, Ghaferi led the development of a regional pro bono program for AIG lawyers and legal/compliance professionals in Los Angeles, creating successful partnerships with Bet Tzedek’s Conservatorship Clinic, Alliance for Children’s Rights and Street Law’s Corporate Pipeline for Diversity.
 The LA team’s success with Street Law inspired colleagues in New York and Houston to develop the same program in their respective locations.
 Ghaferi was also actively involved with Kids in Need of Defense (KIND) and has a case before the US immigration courts.
 On behalf of AIG, she sat on the board of Junior Achievement of Greater Los Angeles from 2016–2018.

-Before joining AIG in 1999 as a products lawyer for SunAmerica Retirement Markets, Ghaferi was an attorney with Capital Research and Management Company, the investment advisor of the American Funds mutual fund complex.
-Ghaferi graduated magna cum laude from the University of California, Los Angeles, with a BA in political science and received her JD from Loyola Law School.
+Ghaferi graduated magna cum laude from the University of California, Los Angeles, with a BA in political science; she received her JD from Loyola Law School.

 Ghaferi is an avid reader of modern fiction and an aspiring writer.
-She enjoys adventure travel.
-Her greatest joy is spending time with her kids, Sophie and Sam.
+She enjoys adventure travel; Iceland is her favorite destination.
+Her greatest joy is spending time with her children, Sophie and Sam.